TjobberTjob/MassSpecPipeline/readme.md

 (2) The class or variable the network needs to predict. can be continuous like m/z or a class like length of sequence.

-(3) The percentage of training data, given as a fraction (fx 0.5 for 50%).

 Example:

-python3 network.py C Length 0.8 OR python3 network.py R m/z 0.75
+python network.py c Length & python network.py r m/z